 Take a virtual tour of the History Discovery Center

-Our collections include maps, pamphlets, images, books and other documents for discovering local and state history and genealogy.
+Our collections include maps, pamphlets, images, books, and other documents for discovering local and state history and genealogy.
 We also have an extensive collection of Auburn newspapers on microfilm and print.

 We also offer access to special equipment to aid with research and preservation.
-This equipment includes a slide and negative converter, a Flip-Pal Mobile Scanner, both available for checkout.
+This equipment includes a slide and negative converter, and a Flip-Pal Mobile Scanner, both available for checkout.
 A Canon Selphy 4×6 photo printer and a Scan Snap contactless scanner are available for in-library use.